 What is a Transportation Management System (TMS)?

-A transportation management system or TMS is a category of software that helps in planning and executing the physical movement of goods.
-It is used by all members of the supply chain, and virtually any party that wants to coordinate shipments.
+A transportation management system or TMS is a category of software that helps plan and execute the physical movement of goods.
+It can be used by all members of the supply chain from manufacturers to distributors and third-party logistics providers (3PLs) – virtually any party that wants to coordinate shipments.

-A TMS enables you to plan and execute your freight processes and have visibility over them.
-Such software is often modular, meaning that you can get different functions separately depending on your needs.
+Essentially, a TMS allows you to plan and execute your shipment processes and have visibility over them.
+Such software is often modular, meaning you can get different functions separately depending on your needs.
+Besides, your ecosystem of tools may consist of different modules of ERP, logistics management systems (LMSs), warehouse management systems (WMSs), and of course, TMS.
+Some features will interconnect with fleet management software as well.

 What does the future hold?

-Freight volume keeps growing every year, increasing the complexity and pressure on the transportation market.
+Freight volume like ocean freight, air freight, rail transportation, and trucking services, as well as the number of distribution centers, rate of international shipping, and container shipping, keeps growing every year, increasing the complexity and pressure on the logistic company.
 While the industry is evolving to satisfy demand, adapt to customer requirements, and comply with regulations and sustainability goals, brands’ needs change as well.
-They strive for more automation, transparency, analytics, and first and foremost – digitization.
+They strive for more automation, transparency, analytics, and foremost – digitization.

 Shippers and carriers alike must abandon paper-based processes not only to compete but to survive.
-And it’s not that hard when the technology is here, offering efficient machine-to-machine communication, accurate routing algorithms, immediate mobile access, and a lot of other handy perks.
+And it’s not that hard when the technology is here, offering efficient machine-to-machine communication, accurate routing algorithms, immediate mobile access, and a lot of other handy perks, thereby making cargo handling a breeze.
 As incredible as it may seem, there are still a lot of innovations available today that you can enhance your TMS with.

-IoT devices hold a lot of potentials to enhance numerous supply chain processes and provide unprecedented visibility.
-Smart connected sensors can play a tremendous role in shipment tracking, fleet maintenance, storage monitoring, and so on.
+IoT devices hold a lot of potential to enhance numerous supply chain processes and provide unprecedented visibility.
+Smart-connected sensors can play a tremendous role in shipment tracking, fleet maintenance, storage monitoring, etc.

 Blockchain technology, despite its novelty and related challenges, is being implemented to improve the traceability and security of logistics operations.